 Kessel Run Board Game

-Here’s a project still in prototyping stages, but it’s a simple one, and maybe appropriate for this time of year, so I’m sharing it now.
-You can probably do a better job.
+Here’s a project still in prototyping stages, but it’s a simple one, and you can probably do a better job.

 It’s a mashup of Ticket to Ride and Star Wars: specifically the game-play of Ticket to Ride, but set in the Star Wars Universe.
 In Ticket to Ride, you play a rail baron building out your transport empire across the US or Europe, using your rolling stock to claim routes.
 In Kessel Run, you play a scruffy-looking smuggler claiming trade routes across the universe, using a ragtag assortment of freighters and attack ships stolen or won in gambling deals, to protect your routes from other mercenaries and villainous scum.